 Digital Inclusion Trailblazers is a public inventory of local government initiatives promoting digital literacy and broadband access for underserved residents.
 NDIA first launched this effort in 2016 as an advocacy tool for local, state and national digital inclusion leadership, and as a handy database of examples for communities interested in taking similar steps themselves.
 The list also serves as an honor roll of local government initiatives that promote digital literacy and broadband access for underserved residents.
-With support from Google Fiber and help from a Working Group of our affiliates, NDIA identifies local governments that are Digital Inclusion Trailblazers using six indicators, listed below, based on documentation submitted by the candidates.
+With support from a Working Group of our affiliates, NDIA identifies local governments that are Digital Inclusion Trailblazers using six indicators, listed below, based on documentation submitted by the candidates.
 Trailblazers are models for other local governments to pursue digital inclusion efforts in their own communities.

 - Your local government has, or directly funds, at least one full-time staff dedicated to digital inclusion initiatives, policies and/or programs.